hm-lang/core/proposals/README.md

     ;;[Id]: hm~value

     # TODO: a lot of these methods need to return `hm~ok`.
-    # getter, which will create a default value instance if it's not present at Id.
+    # no-copy getter: which will create a default value instance if it's not present at Id.
     ;;[Id, fn(Value): ~t]: t

+    # copy getter: which will return a copy of the value at ID;
     # returns a Null if ID is not in the store.
     ::[Id]?: value

-    # getter, which will pass back a Null if the ID is not in the store.
+    # no-copy getter: which will pass back a Null if the ID is not in the store.
     ::[Id, fn(Value?): ~t]: t

-    # sets the value at the ID, returning the old value:
+    # swapper: sets the value at the ID, returning the old value:
     ;;[Id, Value;]: value

     # modifier, allows access to modify the internal value via reference.